August 24, 2020

 Beijing’s SUPERFLY Blends Pop Culture with Traditional Chinese Street Life

-AvroKO's retro-futuristic interiors for the restaurant blend neon, comic book graphics, and a "neo-punk" accents.
+AvroKO’s retro-futuristic design for the new restaurant blends neon, comic books, and a “touch of neo-punk.”

 Beijing has contemporary architectural and gastronomic attractions aplenty, yet interiors for SUPERFLY, a newly opened bar and restaurant inspired by traditional street life, shows that homegrown culture remains as alluring as ever.